MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-event.md

 ## Sample Application

-The following sample shows how to leverage the Embedding API to embed a dossier and capture selection events from one dossier and apply them as a filter to a second dossier.
+The following sample shows how to leverage the Embedding SDK to embed a dossier and capture selection events from one dossier and apply them as a filter to a second dossier.
 You use the sample application that is provided for you and configure the code for your environment.

 To deploy this sample in your environment, either: